-Do you use Wordpress, Shopify, Magento, or another common platform to host your site?
-You can implement Optimizely to run experiments on many common CMS (Content Management System), e-commerce, or third-party site-building platforms.
+Do you use Drupal, Shopify, or another common platform to host your site?
+You can implement the Optimizely snippet with many common CMS (Content Management System), e-commerce, or third-party site-building platforms.

 Marketo Landing Pages

 It's not hard to integrate Optimizely on Marketo forms pages.
 The process is identical to integrating Optimizely on any other web page; you'll just need to use Marketo's "Raw HTML" editor to do so.
 Here's a step-by-step procedure for integrating Optimizely into Marketo form pages:

 Select a landing page template and "Edit Draft"

 Add your Optimizely snippet to the '<head>' section of your template:

 On Volusion you can edit your templates from the online Dashboard to add the Optimizely code snippet and start using Optimizely.

 After logging into your dashboard, click Design > File Editor.

 On the next page,select the template file from the shortcut menu on the right, something like template_xx.html.
 This loads up the HTML code for your Volusion store.

 Paste the Optimizely code snippet right after the <head> tag near the top of the code in Volusion's template editor.